 Severe - Often barks repeatedly when excited or alarmed, despite repeated support from handler and/or efforts to redirect the behavior.
-Will continue to bark as long as the exciting/alarming stimulus is present.
+Will continue to bark while the exciting/alarming stimulus is present.

 24. HIGH ENERGY LEVEL - Requires more energy outlets than the average dog to achieve a calm demeanor